TerribleDev/TimberWinR/TimberWinR/mdocs/W3CInput.md

 ## Fields
-After a successful parse of an event, the following fields are added [(if configured to be logged)](http://technet.microsoft.com/en-us/library/cc754702(v=ws.10).aspx)
+After a successful parse of an event, the following fields are added [(if configured to be logged)](http://www.iis.net/learn/extensions/advanced-logging-module/advanced-logging-readme)

 | Name | Type | Description |
 | ---- |:-----| :-----------------------------------------------------------------------|
 |LogFilename| STRING | Full path of the log file containing this entry |
 |LogRow | INTEGER |  Line in the log file containing this entry  |

-Custom fields to follow..
+After the above fields, all other fields selected to be logged will be appended.